HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

   - Switch to the self-closing start tag state.
 - U+003E GREATER-THAN SIGN (>)
   - Switch to the data state.
 Emit the current tag token.
-- ASCII upper alpha
+- ASCII alpha
-  - Append the lowercase version of the current input character (add 0x0020 to the character's code point) to the current tag token's tag name.
+  - Append the current input character (add 0x0020 to the character's code point) to the current tag token's tag name.
 - U+0000 NULL
   - This is an unexpected-null-character parse error.
 Append a U+FFFD REPLACEMENT CHARACTER character to the current tag token's tag name.
 - EOF